tdseher/addtag-project/README.md

 ### Notes ###

 * The Cas9 protein you use should be engineered specifically for your organism.
-It should be codon-optomized, and contain a nuclear localization sequence for eukarya.
+It should be codon-optomized, and if using eukarya, contain an appropriate nuclear localization sequence.

 ### References ###
+* [Lin et al 2014](http://dx.doi.org/10.1093/nar/gku402) The GC content of Cas9 target may affects binding specificity; gRNA may bind off-target if it has insertions/deletions (RNA-bulge/DNA-bulge) relative to multiple genome locations.
 * [Fu et al 2014](http://dx.doi.org/10.1038/nbt.2808) Using a shorter gRNAs (17-19 nt) can greatly improve specificity by reducing off-target binding
 * [Braglia et al 2005](http://dx.doi.org/10.1074/jbc.M412238200) sequences containing consecutive Ts may cause polymerase termination
 * [Ryan et al 2014](http://dx.doi.org/10.7554/eLife.03703) indicates that 50 bp flanking homology is sufficient to drive homologous recombination "donor" DNA knock-in.